pombase/website/src/docs/documentation/JBrowse_quick_start.md

   select "Genome browser"
 - From a gene page, click the "View region in JBrowse ..." link just above the map image
+- On the publication page for any paper with associated datasets, select tracks from the list and click the "Load in JBrowse" button
 - Go directly to https://www.pombase.org/jbrowse/

 ### DNA sequence, forward features and reverse features